Marquette University Law School students have many opportunities to participate in moot court.

 First, students interested in moot court have the chance to hone their briefing writing and oral argument skills in the Appellate Writing and Advocacy course, offered each fall.
 The course teaches students about how to handle an appeal from start to finish.
 Students in the course review a mock record, develop and research legal arguments, write briefs, and present oral arguments.
 Completion of the Appellate Writing and Advocacy course is a prerequisite to participation in other moot court competitions.
 At the end of the course, each student receives a ranking according to his or her grade on the brief and the oral argument, and that ranking (as well as satisfaction of any additional prerequisites) determines the student's eligibility for participation in the Marquette University Law School Honors Moot Court Competition in the spring semester.

 Marquette University Law School Jenkins Honors Moot Court Competition

 The top sixteen students from the Appellate Writing and Advocacy course are invited to compete (in two-person teams) in the Jenkins Honors Moot Court Competition in the spring semester.
 Jenkins Honors Moot Court Competition teams research and prepare briefs, which they submit in late February, and then compete in quarter-final, semi-final, and final rounds of oral argument in March and April.

 National Moot Court Competition

-Marquette University Law School was proud to host the 2011 Region VIII Regional Round of the 62nd National Moot Court Competition on Saturday, November 12 and Sunday, November 13.
+Marquette University Law School was proud to host the 2013 Region VIII Regional Round of the 64th National Moot Court Competition on Saturday, November 12 and Sunday, November 13.
 The New York City Bar and the American College of Trial Lawyers have sponsored this competition since 1950.
-The winners advanced to the final rounds held at the New York City Bar.
+The winners, including Marquette, advanced to the final rounds held at the New York City Bar.
 This nationally recognized competition allows law students to hone their appellate advocacy skills by arguing before prominent members of our profession.

 External Moot Court Competitions